 Maimonides introduces his theory of divine providence in our chapter.
 At this early stage of the Guide, he develops the exoteric description of providence.
-The esoteric description of the mechanism of providence is the Maaseh Merkava, the account of the chariot found in the prophetic books of the Bible.
-He gives this esoteric mechanism systematic treatment in Book Three of the Guide.
+The esoteric description of the mechanism of providence, by contrast, is the Maaseh Merkava, the account of the chariot found in the prophetic books of the Bible.
+He explains this esoteric mechanism in Book Three of the Guide.

-His keynote is a non-lexical verse: "What is man, that thou art mindful of him? and the son of man, that thou visitest him?"
+His keynote is the verse: "What is man, that Thou art mindful of him? and the son of man, that Thou visitest him?"
 (Psalms 8:4).
 We can divide the text in two parts.

-The first half, "What is man (enosh), that thou art mindful of him?" notes man's inferiority.
-Despite his inferiority, the psalmist exclaims that God remembers man for good: "For thou hast made him a little lower than the angels."
+The first half, "What is man (enosh), that Thou art mindful of him?" notes man's inferiority.
+Despite his inferiority, the psalmist exclaims that God remembers man for good: "For Thou hast made him a little lower than the angels" (8:6).
 This first half of the verse calls man Enosh.

-The second half of the verse, "and the son of man (ben adam), that thou visitest (tifkdenu) him?" employs the term tifkdenu, "visitest him" (a variant of pakad, "visit,") which Maimonides says is always used before God punishes man.
-In this half of the verse, man is called "ben adam."
+The second half of the verse, "And the son of man (ben adam), that Thou visitest (tifkdenu) him?" used the term tifkdenu, "visitest him" (from pakad, "visit,") which Maimonides said always occurs before God punishes man.
+Here man is called "ben adam."
 Recall my essay "Demons," on Guide 1:7.
 In that chapter, Maimonides wrote:

-"Those sons of Adam who were born before that time were not human in the true sense of the word, they had not 'the form of man' (ha-tzura ha-enoshit) ....It is acknowledged that a man who does not possess this 'form' (the nature of which has just been explained) is not human, but a mere animal in human shape and form (sh'eino adam eleh baal khai b'tzurat adam v'tavnito).
+"Those sons of Adam who were born before that time were not human in the true sense of the word, they had not 'the form of man' (ha-tzura ha-enoshit)It is acknowledged that a man who does not possess this 'form' (the nature of which has just been explained) is not human, but a mere animal in human shape and form (sh'eino adam eleh baal khai b'tzurat adam v'tavnito).
 Yet such a creature has the power of causing harm and injury, a power which does not belong to other creatures.
 For those gifts of intelligence and judgment with which he has been endowed for the purpose of acquiring perfection, but which he has failed to apply to their proper aim, are used by him for wicked and mischievous ends; he begets evil things, as though he merely resembled man, or simulated his outward appearance.
 Such was the condition of those sons of Adam (benei adam) who preceded Seth...i.e., demons (k'lomar shedim)."

-Thus, in the Psalms passage, the "son of man" is "visited" (before punishment) because he had not lived up to his human potential.
-By contrast it is Enosh, who is the son of Seth, and the grandson of Adam, (Genesis 4:26, 5:6), that God "art mindful of."
-Enosh is Adam's intellectual and moral progeny.
-He achieves the 'the form of man' (ha-tzura ha-enoshit).
-This is so despite his other faults, amply portrayed in the tradition.
+Thus, in the Psalms passage, God "visited" the "son of man."
+By contrast it is Enosh, who is the son of Seth, and the grandson of Adam, (Genesis 4:26, 5:6), that God was "mindful of."
+Enosh was Adam's intellectual and moral progeny.
+He achieves 'the form of man' (ha-tzura ha-enoshit).
+This is so despite his other faults.
 The Talmud, Shabbat 118b, recites of Enosh: